One is Plenty: A Polymorphic Feature Interpreter for Immutable Heterogeneous Collaborative Perception

 where $\mu(\cdot)$ and $\sigma(\cdot)$ denote the mean and standard deviation of features, respectively.

 Thus, the constraint function for the refined prompt $F_{neb}^{s}$ can be expressed as:

 where $\omega$ is the balancing hyper-parameter.

-\textbf{Learning shared semantics.} The refined general feature $F_{neb}^{g}$ is responsible for extracting shared semantic information from neighbor features.
-A discriminator $\mathrm{D}$ attached to $F_{neb}^{g}$ is incorporated, tasked with identifying whether $F_{neb}^{g}$ originates from the neighbor agent or the ego agent.
-This adversarial framework encourages the feature interpreter to more effectively interpret domain-invariant information.
+\textbf{Learning shared semantics.} The refined general feature $F_{neb}^{g}$ is responsible for extracting the shared semantic parts from the features of different agents.
+To achieve this, the general prompt is trained with adversary loss.
+This ensures the extracted features originate exclusively from the shared semantics, making them indistinguishable to the discriminator $\mathrm{D}$ attached to $F_{neb}^{g}$.
+Consequently, the general prompt filters out the specific semantic parts of heterogeneous features and preserves their shared semantic parts.
 The adversarial optimization objective is formulated as:

 where $\mathrm{E}_{ego}(\mathrm{D}(F_{neb}^{g}))$ and $\mathrm{E}_{neb}(\mathrm{D}(F_{neb}^{g}))$ represent the classification errors when the discriminator predicts whether the feature belongs to the ego agent or the neighbor agent, respectively. $F_{neb}^{g}$ is obtained by (\ref{GS_ref}), and $\Phi$ consists of the parameters of the channel selection module and the general prompt $G$.